 Tips for Finding a Financial Advisor

 - A brokerage account is good if you want to do your investing yourself, but if you want more help then you might want to consider finding a full-service financial advisor.
-SmartAsset can help with our free financial advisor matching service.
-You answer a few questions.
-We match you with up to three advisors in your area, all of whom we’ve fully vetted and ensured are free of disclosures.
-From there, each of your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - When you do talk to a financial advisor, make sure to know which questions to ask.
 It’s important to ask the right questions so you can figure out if the advisor is the right person to guide your financial life.